Italy's 'dying' hilltop town seeks Unesco heritage nod

 Clay from an inland sea a million years ago supports strata of compacted ash and magma from subsequent volcanic eruptions.

-Civita's past, present and future are the stuff of a geologist's dream, with a major landslide that occurred in 1114 still under study today.
+Civita's past, present and future are the stuff of a geologist's dream, with a major landslide that took place in 1114 still under study today.

 "During three millennia, regressive erosion has practically reduced Civita to a nucleus, leaving the square and a few streets around it," said geologist Luca Costantini, who is part of a project to monitor and slow down the erosion.